QuickShop-Community/QuickShop-Hikari-Documents/docs/compat-modules/clearlag.md

 :::

+This compatibility module adds Clearlag support.

+## How does it work?

-It's really simple, prevent Clearlag to purge QuickShop-Hikari's display item when you using RealDisplayItem mode.
+This compatibility module prevents Clearlag from purging QuickShop-Hikari's display item when you using RealDisplayItem mode.